nanochess/transputer/README.md

 ![image](README1.png)

 Each compiled C file generates a LEN file.
-There are so many LEN files, that I've provided os/assemble_os.sh for assembling all in one pass.
+There are many LEN files, so I've provided os/assemble_os.sh for assembling all in one pass.

-It requires the host system to provide an ANSI escape terminal, because it refreshes it like a text framebuffer.
+It requires the host system to provide an ANSI escape terminal, because it refreshes the terminal like a text framebuffer.
 It works just fine in macOS, Windows, and Linux, including mapping the function and arrows keys for the visual text editor.

 This environment is pretty powerful, as I evolved the operating system starting from this.